 Available with Workflow Manager license.

-ArcGIS Workflow Manager for Server is an extension of ArcGIS Server that provides a framework to organize, centralize, and standardize project workflows using web services.
+ArcGIS Workflow Manager (Classic) Server is an extension of ArcGIS Server that provides a framework to organize, centralize, and standardize project workflows using web services.

 - Inconsistent workflows being followed for a common process